The VCR Program: Benefits For Merchants And Clients

 On April 2018, VISA launched the long-anticipated VISA Claims Resolution (VCR) program.
-The new global policy changes how disputes are handled to make the process equally fair to businesses and clients.
 According to VISA, more disputes lead to additional costs and an increased processing time, which is bad for both parties.
 If you’re a merchant, it’s important to understand these changes, but first, let’s explain the consequences of chargeback fraud and why you need to protect your business.

 Why Chargeback Fraud Is A Problem

-Chargeback fraud is harmful to businesses because they might ship a product or deliver services, and not get paid for it.
+Chargeback fraud is harmful to businesses because they might ship a product or deliver services.
 Also, merchants have to pay a chargeback fee to their acquirer, resulting in more financial loss.
-Businesses that see an increase in chargeback disputes may be slapped with fines and penalties.

 For these reasons, merchants should worry about preventing chargeback fraud by adopting measures to make it more difficult.
 Every once in a while, card networks—like VISA—roll out new rules to help businesses reduce chargeback fraud and, at the same time, protect honest clients who submitted a valid dispute.